 The largest indoor space is the Hardy Room, with doors connecting it to the attractive garden.
 Quiet and bright, this is a versatile room that can be set up in a range of configurations – it also has direct access to the catering area.
 Food is provided by green-leaning Eden Caterers, who provide a sustainable catering service using seasonal, British ingredients.

 Other rooms work well for reasonably priced away days, product launches, press conferences, meetings and receptions.
 The Cartwright Room contains the latest AV kit and wi-fi throughout making it a great spot for business meetings and presentations.

 Elsewhere, the Burnside Room is ideal as a reception room for big dos, but also functions as a small meeting room.
 Handily, it has a connecting door to the Sylvester Room, making it possible to hire both rooms in conjunction for larger events.

 The breakout and catering area is a pleasant space that seats 20 people, or 35 for a reception, with round tables providing social seating as well as access to the garden.

 De Morgan House offers competitive venue hire and Day Delegate Rates – the various prices are available on request.
 As the building serves as a prestigious hub for UK mathematics, all mathematical charities get 40% on room hire, whereas not-for-profit organisations can get a 20% discount.

-Its central location means there are excellent transport links (we’re talking a three-minute walk from Russell Square station and a 10-minute one from Holborn), but there are also a range of nearby hotels if overnight accommodation is required.
+Its central location means there are excellent transport links (we’re talking a three-minute walk from Russell Square station and a 10-minute one from Holborn).